10 Healthier Fast Food Options You Can Order at Popular Fast Food Chains

-Consider these healthy options the next time you pull up to the window.
+Consider these healthy fast food options the next time you pull up to the window.

 Taco Bell: Fresco Crunchy Taco

-Coming in at just 150 calories, 8 grams of fat, and 370 mg of sodium, this is one of the best healthy fast-food menu options available.
+Coming in at just 150 calories, 8 grams of fat and 370 mg of sodium, this is one of the best healthy fast-food menu options available.
 Though most tacos fall to the 170-300 calorie range, be sure to check out the sodium and think about what sauces you are adding.
 If you feel like you need more nutrition and flavor, salsa is a healthy choice.
-Want Mexican food from the comfort of your own home?
-Check out these options.
+Here’s more on why Taco Bell is one of the healthiest fast-food places.

 KFC: Roasted Chicken Caesar Salad